bartbutenaers/node-red-file-retention-manager/README.md

 ### Remove empty folders

-When `true` this node will remove empty subfolders after processing.
+When selected, empty subfolders will be removed.
 Even in dry-run mode, there will be simulation to consider files that 'would' be removed as removed files, in order to determine whether a folder 'would' become empty.
 The value from the config screen can be overwritten via `payload.removeEmptyFolders` in the input message.

 ### Do a test run

-When `true` the node will execute a test run, without actually removing files or folders.
+When selected, a test run will be executed without removing files or folders.
 That is of course only useful when the *"Report files and folders"* option is activated.
 The value from the config screen can be overwritten via `payload.dryRun` in the input message.

 ### Report files and folders

-When `true`will send the the path of the deleted files and folders in the output message inside `payload.report`.
+ When selected, the paths of the (to be) deleted files and folders will be send in the output `payload.report`.
  The value from the config screen can be overwritten via `payload.report` in the input message.